awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-service-linked-roles.md

 ## Service\-Linked Role Permissions for Lightsail<a name="slr-permissions"></a>

-Lightsail uses the service\-linked role named **AWSServiceRoleForLightsail** – Role to export Lightsail instance and block storage disk snapshots to Amazon Elastic Compute Cloud \(Amazon EC2\)\.
+Lightsail uses the service\-linked role named **AWSServiceRoleForLightsail** – Role to export Lightsail instance and block storage disk snapshots to Amazon Elastic Compute Cloud \(Amazon EC2\), and to get the current account\-level Block Public Access configuration from Amazon Simple Storage Service \(Amazon S3\)\.

 The AWSServiceRoleForLightsail service\-linked role trusts the following services to assume the role:
 + `lightsail.amazonaws.com`